 In addition to annual taxes, you may be responsible for paying supplemental property taxes.
-State law requires the Assessor to reappraise property upon a change in ownership or new construction.
+State law requires the Assessor to reappraise property upon a change in ownership or completion of new construction.
 The supplemental assessment reflects the difference between the new assessed value and the old or prior assessed value.

 On July 1, 1983, Senate Bill 813 amended the state Revenue and Taxation Code to create what are known as "Supplemental Assessments."
 This new law changed the manner in which changes in assessed value were billed by requiring that any increase or decrease in taxes due to a change in ownership or completed new construction became effective as of the first day of the month following the date of change in ownership or the date new construction was completed rather than on the next annual tax bill.